kuldeepyeware/diceGame/README.md

 <img width="1434" alt="Demo WebPage" src="https://github.com/kuldeepyeware/kuldeepyeware/assets/83532405/b8047b17-6b3c-4922-b66c-17e27dd8bbc5">

 <br />
 This project was created as part of my journey to learn and explore the world of development using React and Tailwind CSS.
-The Dice game checks if your dice number and selected number is equal then the score get incremented or get decremented
+The Dice game checks if your dice number and selected number are equal then the score gets incremented or decremented

 <br />
 <p align="right">(<a href="#readme-top">Back to Top</a>)</p>